khalil5754/khalil5754.github.io/_posts/2022-11-14-your-new-blog-post.md

  ```

 First, the CREATE OR REPLACE function ensures every time this function is run, it replaces the previous time - ensuring the function isn't replicated.
 Then, we declare a new RECORD which will be used in our FOR statement.
 This new record - "notran" - serves as a variable of sorts.
 As you likely already know, SQL doesn't usually allow the declaration of variables (nor does it allow loops) - but Postgres has a few _loop_ holes (get it?) which allow you to accomplish these incredibly useful tasks.
 Using DECLARE notran RECORD, we assign to notran any account that is not in the "transactions" table.
 Through our notran variable we can then tell the program to loop through and display "Customer '_x_' has no transactions" if their account is not in the transactions record.
 All of this occurs prior to the actual main Postgres query running, as the query needs the results of this loop to return what we're looking for.
 In the main query, we select the account, customer name, amount, and vendor name.
-We then NATURAL JOIN (this is just like the everyday SQL join you're familiar with, except it tells the program to automatically choose the common record to join the tables on) a subquery that takes the most recent date from transactions for each account...
+We then NATURAL JOIN (this is just like the normal SQL join you're familiar with, except it tells the program to automatically choose the common record to join the tables on).

 ### Let's combine both types of queries and do one more.

  ```
 CREATE OR REPLACE FUNCTION p8(theVno CHAR, theAccount CHAR, theAmount NUMERIC(10, 2)) RETURNS TABLE(Tno CHAR, Vno CHAR, Account CHAR, T_date DATE, Amount NUMERIC, Vbalance NUMERIC, Cbalance NUMERIC) AS $results$